Artwork Image (placeholder)

 Artist

-Roy Lichtenstein (American, 1923–1997) was a pioneering figure in the Pop Art movement, renowned for transforming everyday imagery into high art.
+Lichtenstein was a leading American artist best known for his groundbreaking work in the Pop Art movement.
 Born in New York City, he studied at Ohio State University, where his education was interrupted by service in World War II.
-After the war, he completed his studies and began teaching art, laying the groundwork for a distinguished career.
+After the war, he returned to complete his studies and began teaching art.

-Lichtenstein rose to prominence in the early 1960s with large-scale paintings that appropriated the visual language of comic strips and commercial printing, employing bold outlines, bright primary colors, and Ben-Day dots to mimic mechanical reproduction.
-His work often explored the tension between high and low culture, blending satire, irony, and art historical references.
+He rose to prominence in the early 1960s with large-scale paintings that appropriated the visual language of comic strips and commercial printing, using bold lines, bright colors, and Ben-Day dots to mimic mechanical reproduction.